 The Key to Learning to Shoot Comes with Mastering Marksmanship Basics

-At EVR, we take marksmanship skills seriously because without mastering the fundamentals, you can never truly learn to shoot like a professional.
-Everything from your stance to the way you grip your gun affects your overall ability to shoot a gun.
+At EVR, we take marksmanship skills seriously because you can never truly learn to shoot like a professional without mastering the fundamentals.
+Everything from your stance to how you grip your gun affects your overall ability to shoot a gun.
 And without a solid foundation in marksmanship basics, you will never truly feel confident in your abilities.

 Learning to Shoot: The 4 Fundamentals of Marksmanship

-When it comes to learning to shoot like an expert, it’s not something that happens overnight.
-Even once you learn the fundamentals of marksmanship, you still have to put them into practice often in order to make them second nature.
-Every time you practice your confidence will grow and you will learn to shoot like a pro.
+When it comes to learning to shoot like an expert, it's not something that happens overnight.
+Even once you know the fundamentals of marksmanship, you still have to practice often to make them second nature.
+However, every time you practice, your confidence will grow, and you will learn to shoot like a pro.

-Below are the four key principles to learning to shoot like a professional:
+Below are the four fundamental principles to learning to shoot like a professional: